libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 You can see that the total CPU time (the `user` line) is almost equal to the real clock time (the `real` line), so there was very little parallelism.
-It was able to parallelize the computation of the average value, but the decompress (which was most of the run time) was single threaded.
+It was able to parallelize the computation of the average value, but the decompress (which was almost all of the run time) was single threaded.

 Here's 8.14: